Definition

 if __name__ == "__main__":

-The key line is mat1[i][j] + mat2[i][j].
-Nested loops ensure every matching position is processed once.
+main() The key line is mat1[i][j] + mat2[i][j].
+Nested loops visit every matching position once; the print helper formats each row for the console.

 def add_matrices_2x2(a: list[list[int]], b: list[list[int]]) -> list[list[int]]: